michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ALTER MATERIALIZED VIEW ltss_energy.cagg_energy_hourly SET (timescaledb.materialized_only = false);
 ```

-Think of it like this:

-It’s as if TimescaleDB performs an automatic union between your CAGG and the source table for the missing interval.

 This way, you get the best of both worlds — high performance for historical data and freshness for new data.